wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/hpc/README.md

 ## Singularity

 Singularity is the container solution we use on the WSU HPC environment.
-Itallows users to install and configure their own dev stack and transfer it between systems running singularity, greatly increasing portability and reducing the *"But it was just working on my computer"* factor. ;)
+It allows users to install and configure their own dev stack and transfer it between systems running singularity, greatly increasing portability and reducing the *"But it was just working on my computer"* factor. ;)

 #### Installing Singularity

 Using your own linux system where you have root access, follow the guide here:  [Quick Installation steps](https://docs.sylabs.io/guides/3.10/user-guide/quick_start.html#quick-installation-steps)

-#### Building Contianers
+#### Building Containers

 The `singularity build` command is used to create singularity containers.
 With it you specfy the output container image and a target input to build the contianer from.